-S32 Processor provides a 4-byte store unlock after an 8-byte load lock the need to set the Access and/or Dirty bits in the page directory or page table entries, the processor sends an 8 byte load lock onto the system bus.
+S32 Processor provides a 4-byte store unlock after an 8-byte load lock Problem: When the processor is in the Page Address Extension (PAE) mode and detects the need to set the Access and/or Dirty bits in the page directory or page table entries, the processor sends an 8 byte load lock onto the system bus.
 A subsequent 8 byte store unlock is expected, but instead a 4 byte store unlock occurs.
 Correct data is provided since only the lower bytes change, however external logic monitoring the data transfer may be expecting an 8 byte load lock.